PatrickH39/Counterpoints-Extension/docs/jihadist-groups.md

 ## Activities

 1. What is the main demographic of ISIS members and why do they join ISIS?
+2. What goal did the US and the Taliban share?
+3. What are the differences in goals for ISIS and Al Qaeda?
-2. What goal does the US and the Taliban share?
-List 2 events that made ISIS a serious threat.
+4. List 2 events that made ISIS a serious threat.
-3. Do any other people join ISIS?
+5. Do any other people join ISIS?
-4. What is one example of a “Westerner’s” ideals changing?
+6. What is one example of a “Westerner’s” ideals changing?
-5. What was the difference in goals for ISIS and Al Qaeda?
-6. Do you think ISIS will become a larger threat?
+7. Do you think ISIS will become a larger threat?
 How will the spread of information through social media affect this?
-7. Could the Yazidis massacre be compared to Hitler’s final solution?
+8. Could the Yazidis massacre be compared to Hitler’s final solution?
 Defend your response with examples.
-8. Why would the US's prolonged stay in Iraq provoke an attack?
+9. Why would the US's prolonged stay in Iraq provoke an attack?